Thank you for viewing our profile

 Our House and Neighborhood

-We have lived in Colorado for several years.
-We moved into our home in July 2020.
-It was the first home we purchased together as a couple, and part of what we were looking for in a home was having enough space to grow a family.
-We love that our home has multiple bedrooms upstairs, a nice-size backyard for kids to play in, and a finished built-in tunnel in the basement designed for kids to play in!
+We have lived in Colorado for several years and moved into our home in July 2020.
+It was the first home we purchased together as a couple, and we were looking for enough space to grow a family.
+We love that our home has multiple bedrooms, a nice-size backyard, and a finished built-in tunnel in the basement designed for kids to play in!
+In the summertime, we regularly eat meals outside on our back patio or sit on our front patio and chat with our neighbors.

 We also love the neighborhood and how friendly everyone has been.
 There is a neighborhood park just a 2-minute walk down the street, with multiple playground structures, a roller rink, and some soccer fields.
-There is a steady stream of kids and families there playing at any given time during the day.
+There are often kids and families playing there at any given time during the day and our families love to walk there when they visit us.
 Our neighborhood also has several walking trails that funnel down towards the K-12 school that is nearby.
-It's about a 10-minute walk from our home and we enjoy going over there to walk around the track.
-We look forward to getting to walk our children to school someday.
-Our neighborhood was built for families and we are excited about getting to start down that path.
+It's about a 10-minute walk from our home and we look forward to getting to walk our children to school someday.
+Our HOA regularly hosts community events like concerts at the park and food truck rallies to bring neighbors together, which has been a great way for us to meet other families.

 Our Extended Families